Have a nice weekend!

 Healthcare Facilities Design: Hygienic Flooring For Healthcare

 Safety is imperative when designing healthcare facilities.
-Flooring is an essential choice when specifying materials, yet can be overlooked for infection prevention.
+Specifying the right materials for the floor is essential, yet can be overlooked for infection prevention.

 By Sandra Soraci, EDAC, LEED AP, NCIDQ